 4. Join a Guided Hike

 If you want the full Banff National Park experience, consider hiring a guide for your next mountain adventure.
 Not only will they deliver you to the doorstep of breathtaking views, they will also be your encyclopedia of natural history.
 Have a question about that mountain?
 They’ll set you straight.
 Curious about the type of bird soaring overhead?
 No problem!
 There are several organizations that offer guiding services ranging from simple day trips to custom mountain adventures.
-Check out: Great Divide Nature Interpretation, Canadian Rockies Alpine Hiking, Discover Banff Tours, Nature in Focus Hiking, White Mountain Adventures, Yamnuska Mountain Adventures and Fairmont Chateau Lake Louise.
+Check out: Great Divide Nature Interpretation, Canadian Rockies Alpine Hiking, Discover Banff Tours, White Mountain Adventures, Yamnuska Mountain Adventures and Fairmont Chateau Lake Louise.

 5. Paddle on an alpine lake